SelineSh/CSE15L-lab1/Lab Report 1.md

 The directory of question 2 is "/home/lecture1".

--"cd lecture1": This isn't an error, it changes the direction to /lecture1.
+-"cd lecture1": This isn't an error.
+It changes the directory to /home/lecture1.

 -"ls messages": This isn't an error because "messages" is a directory, so it showed the names inside the messages directory.